plotCDF() plots the cumulative distribution over body size from small to

 - highlight

-Name or vector of names of the species to be highlighted.
+Name or vector of names of the species to be highlighted by being plotted with thicker lines.

 - normalise